ksai0900/trackpoint/README.md

 To run Trackpoint there are a few software prerequisites required.

-Make sure gradle, nodejs and docker is installed.
+Make sure gradle, openjdk 17, nodejs and docker are installed.

-Test users
+### Test users

 Doctors: jdoe, doctorHodge, spielberg007, dlaw